MicrosoftDocs/xamarin-docs/docs/get-started/tutorials/pop-ups/includes/display-action-sheet.md

     Observe that, after selecting an alternative in the action sheet dialog, the selection is output to the Visual Studio **Output** window.

-    For more information about displaying action sheets, see [Guiding users through tasks](~/xamarin-forms/app-fundamentals/navigation/pop-ups.md#guiding-users-through-tasks) in the [Displaying Pop-ups](~/xamarin-forms/app-fundamentals/navigation/pop-ups.md) guide.
+    For more information about displaying action sheets, see [Guide users through tasks](~/xamarin-forms/user-interface/pop-ups.md#guiding-users-through-tasks) in the [Display Pop-ups](~/xamarin-forms/user-interface/pop-ups.md) guide.

 # [Visual Studio for Mac](#tab/vsmac)